elastic/elasticsearch-py/test_elasticsearch/README.rst

 ---------------------

-You can create a `local.py` file in the `test_elasticsearch` directory which should contain a `get_client` function:
+You can create a `local.py` file in the `test_elasticsearch` directory which should contain a `get_client` function.

-    def get_client(hosts, ** kwargs):
-        ...

-If this file exists the function will be used instead of the built in one to construct the client used for any integration tests.
+If this file exists the function will be used instead of `elasticsearch.helpers.test.get_test_client` to construct the client used for any integration tests.
 You can use this to make sure your plugins and extensions work with `elasticsearch-py`.